-Dog Canyon is a 10.2 mile out and back trail located near Alamogordo, NM and is only recommended for very experienced adventurers.
+Dog Canyon is a 10.2 mile out and back trail located near Alamogordo, New Mexico and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible from September until May.

 it was beautiful, the fog made it extra majestic!

 Awesome hike!
 First mile is a big challenge, use walking sticks.